kjolley/BIGSdb_documentation/data_analysis/lintree.rst

 .. image:: /images/data_analysis/lintree2.png

-Alternatively, it can be accessed following a query by clicking the 'iTOL' button at the bottom of the results table.
-Isolates returned from the query will be automatically selected within the iTOL interface.
+Alternatively, it can be accessed following a query by clicking the 'LINtree' button at the bottom of the results table.
+Isolates returned from the query will be automatically selected within the LINtree interface.

 .. image:: /images/data_analysis/lintree3.png